gooberinc/goober-central/README.md

 ## Setup Instructions (Running main.go directly)

-> [!TIP]
+> [!IMPORTANT]
-> If you're looking for pre-built executables, check out the latest release!
-Just follow step 2.
+> We don't provide pre-built executables for this branch!

 1. **Clone the Repository**:
    If you haven't already, clone the repository to your local machine: